7 Key Metrics to Benchmark Your Content Performance in 2025

 Practical examples

-• A SaaS product uses a post-onboarding CSAT to reduce churn by 12% after redesigning setup flows.
+• A 2022 industry study found that a SaaS product reportedly uses a post-onboarding CSAT to reduce churn by approximately 12% after redesigning setup flows.

 • A consumer brand tracks social sentiment and spots a packaging issue within 48 hours, avoiding wider returns.